 Office of the Commissioner: Mark Schultz, Commissioner and Carol Dobak, Acting Deputy Commissioner

-RSA is led by a Commissioner who advises the Secretary and Assistant Secretary for the Office of Special Education and Rehabilitative Services on programs and issues affecting individuals with disabilities.
+RSA is led by a Commissioner who advises the Secretary of the U.S. Department of Education and Assistant Secretary for the Office of Special Education and Rehabilitative Services on programs and issues affecting individuals with disabilities.
 The Commissioner and Deputy Commissioner provide overall direction, coordination, and leadership to RSA's two Divisions.

 RSA is established by Congress as the principal Federal agency authorized to carry out Titles I, III, VI, and VII, as well as Section 509 of the Rehabilitation Act of 1973, as amended by title IV of the Workforce Innovation and Opportunity Act.
 Additionally, RSA administers programs and activities under the Randolph-Sheppard Act, as amended.